jonasjaeger-sci/mod905/examples/extending/integrator-vv/README.rst

-Extending pyretis with a new integrator
+Extending PyRETIS with a new integrator
 =======================================

-This folder contains some examples on how pyretis can be extended with a new integrator.
+This folder contains some examples on how PyRETIS can be extended with a new integrator.